 Scaling questions(SQ) are ideal for sessions when there isn’t enough time to utilise the MQ.
 It is also a great way to help clients assess their current situation, track their progress, or evaluate how others would rate them on a 0-10 scale.
 It is perfect for use with anyone, including children, with poor verbal skills.
-SQ can be used to ask about clients’ confidence level, depression, confidence/ optimism, motivation, progress they’ve made, or any other area in which their performance needs to tracked.
-Here’s an example of SQ using a couple that have been married for 30 years, but have fought for the last 15 and aren’t sure if their marriage can survive.
+SQ can be used to ask about clients’ confidence level, depression, confidence/ optimism, motivation, the progress they’ve made, or any other area in which their performance needs to track.
+Here’s an example of SQ using a couple that has been married for 30 years, but has fought for the last 15 and aren’t sure if their marriage can survive.

 Therapist: The two of you know your marriage better than anyone, so let me ask you a question this way.
 On a scale of 1-10 with 10 meaning you are completely confident your marriage will make it and 1 meaning that it’s not going to last and you might as well walk away right now, what number would you give your marriage?